 A new study has been making its rounds online that suggests a connection between omega-3 fats and prostate cancer risk.
 Since fish oil is an enriched source of omega-3 fats, many have taken this study to mean that fish oil causes prostate cancer.
 Is this true, or possibly just another case of the research literature being sensationalized in the popular media in a grab for headlines?
 Let us examine.

 The study in question is one that appears to be a study based off of the SELECT trials (a large trial initially investigating the link between vitamin E and selenium with prostate cancer) which initially did not find a protective effect of supplementation on prostate cancer, but say an increased risk associated with vitamin E occurred during prolonged follow-up.
 This led to the current study.

-A new study claims that fish oil supplementation causes prostate cancer, and was an observational study that used participants from a previous large scale intervention called SELECT
+A new study found that fish oil supplementation is associated with increased risk for increased prostate cancer.
+The study was a observational, and used participants from a previous large scale intervention called SELECT.

 This will get science-heavy.
 If it's too heavy for you, just skip to the next section.